Today's Articles

 The Harlem YWCA

 *The Harlem YWCA in New York City was founded on July 7, 1905.
-The community's founders were well connected to the networks of religious and practical organizations developed in Harlem, significantly as the number of Black citizens increased.
-During the Great Migration, this YWCA was essential in developing training and careers for young Black women in the early and mid-twentieth century and providing safe and respectable accommodation.
+The community's founders were well connected to the networks of religious and practical organizations developed in Harlem, especially as the number of Black citizens increased.
+During the Great Migration, this YWCA played a crucial role in developing training and career opportunities for young Black women in the early to mid-twentieth century, while also providing safe and respectable accommodations.
 They combined the social traditions of clubs and religion to benefit the community.

 The foundation and development of the Harlem Young Women's Christian Association was led by Cecelia Cabaniss Saunders, Emma Ransom, and Virginia Scott, among others.
-Saunders was the executive director from 1914 until 1947.
+Saunders served as the executive director from 1914 to 1947.
 The Harlem branch's development reflected the tensions and changes in American society between white and Black citizens.
 Indeed, the YWCA movement was formally segregated by skin color until 1945, and the leaders of the Harlem YWCA led demands for the independence of YWCAs for Black women from supervision by YWCAs for White women.
-This resulted in changes in the official organizational rules in 1946 to give self-governance to the YWCAs for Black women.
+This resulted in changes to the official organizational rules in 1946, which granted self-governance to the YWCAs for Black women.

 Premises and activities

 On the higher floors was a gymnasium with showers, a locker room, and a laundry.
 There was a swimming pool on the fourth floor.
 An adjacent building provided the accommodation rooms for residents.
 By 1926, the Emma Ransom House could accommodate over 200 women, including a roof garden with lighting.
 There needed to be more tension between the rules, well-meaning supervision for residents, and their wish for an independent life.
 Later, an annex, more classrooms, and a trade school were developed.
-Over 3000 students were enrolled by 1943.
+By 1943, over 3,000 students were enrolled.
 By 1947, the Harlem YWCA employed over a hundred people.

 These employment-related activities were led by the then membership secretary, Anna Arnold Hedgeman (who resigned in 1933).
-She also expanded the series of career and inspirational lectures and was able to book women such as Mary Church Terrell, Charlotte Hawkins Brown, and Maggie L. Walker.
+She also expanded the series of career and inspirational lectures, booking women such as Mary Church Terrell, Charlotte Hawkins Brown, and Maggie L. Walker.
 The accommodation was a cheap, safe, and respectable place for young Black women to stay temporarily in New York.
 This was particularly important in the earlier years of the Harlem YWCA.
 Among people known to have lived there was Leontyne Price in 1948 while attending the Juilliard School.

 New Poem Each Day